dt1086/Pneumonia_Xray_Detection/README.md

 ## Best Results

-Our strongest model was a convolutional neural network of 3 layers (alternating convolution and max pooling layers) that was able to achieve an accuracy of 98% on the training set and 95% on the testing set.
+Our strongest model was a regularized LeNet-5 network of 3 layers (alternating convolution and max pooling layers) that was able to achieve an accuracy of 96% on the training set and 79% on the testing set.

 ## Conclusions

 While we were relieved to have one high-performing model given our 3-day time window, we realize that we've just scraped the surface of the different CNN architectures.
-Given more time and stronger computing power, we'd like to explore the other types of architectures and see their performance.
+Given more time and stronger computing power, we'd like to explore the other types of architectures and be able to experiment with more regularization.

 ## For More Information